-(iv) Neelum-Jhelum Surcharge to contribute to the financing needs for the Neelum-Jhelum Hydropower Project.
-It will be levied at a rate of PRs 0.10/kWh on all classes of consumer except the lifeline consumption of 0-50 kWh/month.

-21. The stay order on FY 2013/14 surcharges (MEFP 132).
+- (iv) Neelum-Jhelum Surcharge to contribute to the financing needs for the Neelum-Jhelum Hydropower Project.
+It will be levied at a rate of PRs 0.10/kWh on all classes of consumer except the lifeline consumption of 0-50 kWh/month. - 20.
+The stay order on FY 2013/14 surcharges (MEFP ¶33).
 The court stay order increased the payment arrears by around PRs 37 billion for the November 2014-June 2015 period (see Table below).
 All surcharges are defined as, equalization surcharges, Neelum Jehlum and debt servicing surcharge-accrued mark up.
+The Supreme Court in its interim ruling (June 2015) allowed recovery of surcharges (current and arrears).
+The payment arrears from surcharges non-collection are being recovered in 12 monthly installments in consumer bills from August 2015.

-Surcharges Financial Impact
+Surcharges Financial Impact Arrears recovered

-(PRs billion)
+(PRs billion) (PRs billion)

-Equalization@ PRs 0.13/KWh 5
+Equalization@ PRs 0.13/KWh 5 0.5

-Equalization under Universal 15
+Equalization under Universal 15 1.3

+Obligation fund@

-Obligation fund@ PRs 0.47/KWh
+PRs 0.47/KWh

-Neelum-Jehlum @ PRs 0.1/KWh 4
+Neelum-Jehlum @ PRs 4 0.6

+0.1/KWh

-Debt servicing surcharge (STFC) 13
+Debt servicing surcharge 13 1.5

-@ PRs 0.43/KWh
+(STFC) @ PRs 0.43/KWh

-Total 37
+Total 37 3.9

-22. Monitoring mechanism to track stock and flow of payables (MEFP 134).
-The stock of payment arrears include the payables of PRs 326 billion, and the stock of PHCL of PRs 335 billion as of end-September 2015.
-The projected evolution of the stock and the flow of payables, including measures (policy and surcharges) for FY2014/15 and FY2015/16 and its components are given in the following Table:
+21. Monitoring mechanism to track stock and flow of payables (MEFP ¶35).
+The stock of payment arrears include the payables of PRs 326 billion, and the stock of PHCL of PRs 335 billion as of end-December 2015.
+The projected evolution of the stock and the flow of payables, including measures (policy and surcharges) for FY 2014/15 and FY 2015/16 and its components are given in the following Table: